owenmcfadden2/RecipeAnalysis/README.md

 | review      |              57 |

 ### Missingness Dependency
 For our analysis of missingness, we wanted to see if the missingness of the description column was dependent on other columns, specifically rating and minutes.
-We did this by performing permutation tests.
+We did this by performing permutation tests, with a significance level of α = 0.05 and our test statistic was the absolute difference in means.

 #### Missingness Test #1 - Minutes
-Does **descriptions** missingness depend on **minutes**?
-No - our permutation test
+Does **descriptions** missingness depend on **minutes**? **No** - our permutation test

 #### Missingness Test #2 - Rating
-Does **descriptions** missingness depend on **rating**?
-Yes -
+Does **descriptions** missingness depend on **rating**? **Yes** -

 ## Hypothesis Testing
 **Null Hypothesis**: Foods with high protein are rated the same as foods without high protein